How do you know if maximal shoes are better for long-distance running? And are minimal shoes only good for workouts?

 This philosophy does require some patience and restraint, though.
 During your first go at wearing minimal shoes, you should NOT expect to run out the door and do your normal distance.
 The biomechanical forces are going to be completely different unless you’ve been barefoot all your life.
 You’ll end up injured before you make it five blocks.

 A good comparison is weight lifting.
 You wouldn’t jump straight into a weighted squat and expect to be able to lift a super heavyweight.
 You’d start light, learn the technique, and work your way up.

 Does pronation vs. supination matter?

 If you’ve heard of these terms, then read on.
 If not, I’d suggest skipping this section.
 In the maximal and minimal shoe world, there are not too many considerations to be had with these traditional terms.

 A good rule of thumb is if you supinate, you want a nicely cushioned shoe to mitigate excessive outwards rolling.
 If you pronate, then you need a hard wedge (or maybe nothing at all) on the inside of your foot to stop your ankle from rolling in.
 Translating this, a supinator may do better with a maximal shoe, and a pronator may do better with a minimal shoe.
 But this doesn’t always run true.

 My view is if your pronation or supination is bad enough, go and see the podiatrist.
 If you’ve had it all your life and it’s not been much of an issue, your body has most likely adapted, and you’ll be okay with either type of shoe.

-Traditional shoes tend to take aspects from both maximal and minimal shoes and roll them all into one.
+Conventional shoes tend to take aspects from both maximal and minimal shoes and roll them all into one.
 There often seems to be a focus on “fixing” your running gait, which could be argued.
-And while traditional shoes ‘can work’ for some runners (like my wife), I personally don’t recommend them as an optimal solution to fix any type of running gait.
+And while conventional shoes ‘can work’ for some runners, I personally don’t recommend them as an optimal solution to fix any type of running gait.